T & G Building, Brisbane: Occupation during World War II

-New T&G Building
+New T & G Building

-In 1969 a new version of the building was completed on the original site.
-It is 25 storeys high and at the time was Brisbane's tallest building.
+In 1969, T & G replaced the original building with a modern office tower.
+It is 25 storeys tall, and at the time of its completion, was Brisbane's tallest building.

-Today the building houses a variety of businesses, including a doctors' surgery, and a hairdressing salon.
+Today, the building houses a variety of businesses, including a doctors' surgery, and a hairdressing salon.
 Other businesses include a watch repairer and taxation accountant.
 An arcade was established at the ground level.